anngroong/podcasts/content/episode/268-benyamin-poghosyan-armenia-azerbaijan-negotiations-us-armenian-nsc-advisors-meet-mpg-poll-results.md

 ## Armenia Azerbaijan Negotiations

-I guess we’d be remiss if we didn’t talk about Armenia Azerbaijan negotiations.
 There was hardly any progress reported by any of the sides two weeks ago in DC.
 Since then we’ve learned that a month ago in June, Artsakh authorities [rejected](https://www.azatutyun.am/a/32492198.html) a US invitation to hold Baku-Stepanakert dialog in Washington.

 The US agenda for this so-called dialog was evident in ambassador Kristina Kvien’s comments on Armenian Public TV, that Artsakhtsis could live under Azeri rule.
 Stepanakert [criticized](https://www.azatutyun.am/a/32492079.html) her for “appeasing the oppressor” and “predetermining the outcome” of the talks.
 Kvien tried to explain her words, but a lot of damage has been done to her political capital.